Chrism Mass Sermon 2019

 b) if any of you knows of a sick or elderly priest who cannot be present, please would you let me know.

 I also hope we can all extend a particular encouragement to the laity to join us too - your encouragement will be crucial..
 It helps of course to know approximate numbers of laity - again by Monday 1 April please to firstname.lastname@example.org.

 Readers are welcome to robe, and we shall reserve places for them at the front of the congregational seating – but we need to know their names too.

 Clergy should only need to bring an alb and (as belt and braces) a white stole.

 In all three venues all oils will be provided in plastic bottles at the end of the Mass, but you are free to bring your own containers should you wish.

-At St Mary’s Bathwick (Monday 26 March) you will need to be in the Church Hall on the south side of the church, off the cloister, robed and ready by 1.30 pm.
+At Bristol Cathedral (Monday 15 April) you will need to be in the Chapter House, off the cloister, robed and ready by 11.30 am.

 In each venue, 2 litres of each oil are blessed.

-Last year some parishes took more than one set, so that not all could take a set away.
+Last year – again - some parishes took more than one set, so that not all could take a set away.
 On the day one set of oils per church should be collected by you or a lay member of your congregation.
-Further supplies may always be requested from my office where remaining stocks are kept.
+Further supplies can easily be obtained at any time from my office where remaining stocks are kept.

 + Jonathan Ebbsfleet